-Local data shows that renting appears to be becoming less popular locally, with the share of renter-occupied dwellings decreasing from 17% to 14% between 2016 and 2021.
+Local data shows that renting appears to be becoming less popular locally, with the share of renter-occupied dwellings decreasing from 15% to 14% between 2016 and 2021.
 Broader vacancy trends in the CVRD's urban areas and across BC suggest that the demand for rental housing should continue to grow - as rental vacancy rates continue to decrease, there is a rise in demand for rental housing relative to available supply.

 Projection calculations suggest continued rental demand, anticipating an increase over the next two decades.
-Approximately 39% of all dwellings are expected to be rental units.
+Approximately 3% of all dwellings demanded may be rental units.